Nutrition Standards in the National School Lunch & Breakfast Programs

 - Fruit: At breakfast students are offered 1 cup for each grade.
 At lunch 1 cup per day is offered for grades 9-12.

-- Vegetables: Grades K-8 would offer ¾ cup and 9-12 would offer 1 cup per day.
+- Vegetables: Elementary is offered ¾ cup and secondary is offered 1 cup per day.
 These include more dark green leafy and orange vegetables in addition to more legumes.

-- Grains: Half the grains offered will be whole grain rich.
+- Grains: Half the grains offered are whole grain rich.

 - Milk: Students are offered 1% milk and skim unflavored and flavored milks.

-- Meat or Meat Alternatives: At lunch students will be offered 2 oz. on most days, with local flexibility for higher grades.
+- Meat or Meat Alternatives: At lunch students are offered 2 oz. on most days, with local flexibility for higher grades.

 We have been adding whole grain items to our menus for the past several years.
-Many of the breaded items are now made with whole grains as is our pizza and tortilla shells.
-We also have been working on a pilot which will incorporate Alaska grown and processed barley flour into the buns served at the elementary schools.
+All breaded items are now made with whole grains as is our pizza and tortilla shells.
+We also incorporate Alaska grown and processed barley flour into the buns served at the elementary schools.

 The milk served in our schools is all non-fat and the chocolate milk contains 12% less sugar than before!!